Dance from India

 Storytelling through Movement & Spoken Word

-Students will be entranced by stories told entirely through dance & spoken word.
-Study guides will be available so students can learn more after the show!
+Students were entranced by stories told entirely through dance & spoken word.

 Appreciation for Art